PaodingSoftware/spec-viewer/EXTENSION.md

 # Spec Viewer - VS Code Extension

-The Spec Viewer VS Code extension allows you to view and manage specification documents directly within VS Code.
+The Spec Viewer VS Code extension allows you to view and manage specification documents directly within VS Code and Cursor IDE.

+## Compatibility

+This extension is compatible with:
+- **VS Code** - Modern versions with Webview API support
+- **Cursor IDE** - Fully compatible with Cursor's VS Code fork

+The extension uses standard VS Code Extension APIs and works seamlessly in both environments.

 ## Features